What does Oliver mean?

-Oliver \o-li-ver\ as a boy's name is pronounced AH-lih-ver.
+Oliver [oliv-er] as a boys' name is pronounced AH-lih-ver.
 It is of Latin origin, and the meaning of Oliver is "olive tree".
 Name of one of Charlemagne's knights in the 12th-century poem "Chanson de Roland".
 Also possibly from Alfihar (Old German) "host of elves" or Olafr (Old Norse) "ancestor".
 Biblical: the olive tree is a symbol of fruitfulness, beauty, and dignity.
 Today "extending an olive branch" traditionally signifies an offer of peace.
 Literary: the title character in Dickens' "Oliver Twist".
 Film director Oliver Stone; actor Oliver Platt.

-Oliver is a very popular first name for males (#319 out of 1220, Top 26%) and also a very popular surname or last name for all people (#210 out of 88799, Top 0%) (2000 U.S. Census).
+Oliver is a very prominent first name for males (#319 out of 1220, Top 26%) and also a very prominent last name for all people (#248 out of 150436, Top 1%).
+(2000 U.S. Census)

 Oliver reached its peak rank of #19 in the U.S. in 2015.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Popular variation forms of Oliver (#19 in 2015) are Olivier (#1891 in 2015) and Ollie (#1403).
 Adoption of these relations of Oliver is well-received among parents today (adoption of 0.62%), except for the version Ollie which has become less trendy.
 Oliver has historically been preferred by parents.